According to somatotype theory, everyone can be categorized into one of three main body types.

 Unlike ectomorphs, endomorphs can gain muscle rather easily.

-Do you just want to tighten and tone your muscles without bulking up?
+Are you looking to tighten and tone your muscles without bulking up?

-The goal is to burn as much body fat as you can while ensuring that all the weight you gain is lean muscle mass.
+Then the goal is to burn as much body fat as you can while ensuring the weight you gain is lean muscle mass.
 You can only achieve this with the right workout routine that’s fine-tuned to your body type.

 Free weight training is by far the best endomorph workout.

 That’s because it boosts your metabolism for up to two days after training.
-This, in turn, allows your body to burn more fat than usual rather than storing it around your belly or your waist.
 So, if you go to the gym three or four times a week, you’ll give your metabolism a perpetual boost.